 The chip electrodes of the silicon substrate can be contacted in two ways, namely L contact (Laterial-contact, horizontal contact) and V contact (Vertical-contact), so the current inside the LED chip can flow laterally, or It can flow vertically.
 Therefore, the current can flow longitudinally; the light-emitting area of the LED is increased, thereby improving the light-emitting efficiency of the LED.
 GaN on Si epi wafer has become the most potential high-efficiency, low-cost solution for optoelectronics.

-In addition, we can offer 2″ InGaN/GaN quantum well blue LD wafer on sapphire or silicon substrate (PAM-190909-GAN-LD):
+In addition, we can offer 2″ InGaN/GaN quantum well blue LD wafer on sapphire or silicon substrate (GANW-190909-GAN-LD):

 2. Specification of 440-460nm LD Wafer with GaN on Si Superlattice

 |GaN Blue LD EPI Wafer Spec|